healthenabled/gdhi-app-version2/README.md

 # gdhi-app-clone

-This template should help get you started developing with Vue 3 in Vite.
+This app uses template that should help get you started developing with Vue 2 in Vite.

 ## Recommended IDE Setup